Your cart is currently empty.

 Additional recognition and awards include being named a Jewish Chicagoan of the Year by the Chicago Jewish News in 2011; in 2012, he received the Ruth D. and Ken M. Davee Excellence in the Arts Award from the Illinois Philharmonic Orchestra; in 2016, Musical America named him one of The Top 30 Performing Arts Professionals of the Year; and in 2017, he was the honoree at the annual galas of both Chicago Opera Theater and the Rembrandt Chamber Musicians.
 Most recently, he received a 2020 Distinguished Service to the Arts Award from Lawyers for the Creative Arts.

-In 2019, Ginsburg was nominated for a “Producer of the Year, Classical” Grammy Award.
+In 2021 Ginsburg won a Grammy Award as producer of the Pacifica Quartet album Contemporary Voices.
+In 2019, he was nominated for the “Producer of the Year, Classical” Grammy Award.
 In addition to this nomination, Cedille Records albums have won a number of Grammys, including the 2008, 2012, 2013, 2016 Awards for “Best Small Ensemble/Chamber Music Performance” for the contemporary music sextet Eighth Blackbird.
 In 2017, Third Coast Percussion also won for “Best Small Ensemble/Chamber Music Performance” for its Cedille album of music by composer Steve Reich.